J35P312/Assemblatron/README.md

 The full workflow involves:

-1: assembly using Fermi2
+    1: assembly using Fermi2 (similar to workflow as fermiKit)

     2: scaffolding using BESST (using the same input data as for 1, or a mate pair library)

     3: alignment of the contigs

     4: compute assembly statistics

     5: variant calling

 However, you may start or end the analysis as any step.
 The assemblatron workflow is run through the following commands: